shepner/qa_system/ARCHITECTURE.md

 ### 2.1 High-Level Components

-The system is composed of several key components, each with its own dedicated architecture document:
+The system is composed of several key components which are designed to be modular and independent, with clear interfaces defined in their respective architecture document:

 0. **Common Components** ([ARCHITECTURE-common-components.md](ARCHITECTURE-common-components.md))
    - Core utilities and shared functionality